How Much to Convert a Garage?

 Tradesmen Costs for a Garage Conversion

 One of the most important elements you need to consider is the labour and tradesmen costs for a garage conversion.
+Although prices may vary depending on your location, with costs in London and the South East being higher than the national average.

 This job involves assistance from a number of tradespeople, including: